 The Hebrew Old Testament uses the word

-David declared: “In sin did my mother conceive me” (Psalm 51:5).
-Calvinists pervert this text in an attempt to prove original sin; they misunderstand the hyperbolic nature of the language (cf. Job 31:18; Psalm 22:10).
+David declared: “In sin did my mother conceive me” (Psa.
+51:5).
+Calvinists pervert this text in an attempt to prove original sin.
+They misunderstand the hyperbolic nature of the language (cf. Job 31:18; Psa.
+22:10).
 That aside, the text assuredly indicates that David considered himself a person (“me”) from the moment of his conception.

 In Psalm 139, David described God’s care of him even at the earliest stages of his development.
-He said that Jehovah saw “my unformed substance” (v.
-16).
-The Hebrew expression appears to denote the “undeveloped embryo” (Kirkpatrick, 789; cf. Kidner, 466; emp WJ).
-The “embryo” exists before implantation.
+He said that Jehovah saw “my unformed substance” (Psa.
+139:16).
+The Hebrew expression appears to denote the “undeveloped embryo” (Kirkpatrick, 789; cf. Kidner, 466; emphasis added).
+The embryo exists before implantation.

 Biblical Evidence — New Testament

 A Greek word corresponding to the Old Testament